mindspore-ai/mindspore/mindspore/lite/examples/train_lenet/README.md

 - DATASET_PATH is the path to the [dataset](#dataset),
 - MINDSPORE_DOCKER is the image name of the docker that runs [MindSpore](#environment-requirements).
 If not provided MindSpore will be run locally
 - REALEASE.tar.gz is a pointer to the MindSpore ToD release tar ball.
 If not provided, the script will attempt to find MindSpore ToD compilation output
 - target is defaulted to arm64, i.e., on-device.
 If x86 is provided, the demo will be run locally.
-Note that infrastructure is not optimized for device
+Note that infrastructure is not optimized for running on x86.
+Also, note that user needs to call "make clean" when switching betweeen targets.

 # Script Detailed Description